-First, in aggregate we see no recovery at the household level in financial fragility over the course of the pandemic.
-While stock market and unemployment figures may have improved since earlier in 2020, there is no corresponding improvement in measures of the financial fragility of the average American family.
-We see no evidence of rounding a corner, but fear a long and difficult winter for the average American, an increasing fraction of whom cannot make ends meet.
+First, while stock market and unemployment figures may have improved since earlier in 2020, there is no corresponding improvement in measures of the financial fragility of the average American family.
+We see no evidence of rounding a corner, but rather find that an increasing fraction of Americans cannot make ends meet.
 The implications?
 We fear greater physical and mental illness and reduced wellbeing.
 We expect to see greater pressure on already taxed family, private and public support systems.
+The stimulus bill passed in December of 2020 may help to mitigate some of these effects.

 Second, the "average" conceals disturbing differences.
 Pre-Covid, lower income families, less well educated households, and women experienced considerably higher levels of financial fragility than did others.
-Over the last few months, these gaps have widened markedly for these groups.
+Over the last few months, these gaps have widened markedly.
 Apart from the sheer unfairness of this situation, these divides threaten to drive even more wedges between haves and have-nots.
 While some may benefit from these fractures in American society, clearly, we all stand to lose.
 The COVD19 crisis appears to already be widening existing inequalities.

-Third, perhaps not surprisingly, the expiration of the CARES Act Pandemic Unemployment Compensation provisions is revealing ever more stark differences in financial fragility between the employed and unemployed.
-Without further action, we can expect that the financial fragility of the unemployed will continue to rise, with their savings depleted, unpaid bills mounting, and short and long term purchases deferred at best.
-This is not about fewer gifts on Christmas morning, but rather the prospect of severe financial fragility.
+Third, the expiration of the CARES Act Pandemic Unemployment Compensation provisions significantly increased the financial fragility of the unemployed.
+The lack of action over the period from August through December led to savings depletion, mounting unpaid bills, and rising financial stress.
+This is not about fewer gifts on Christmas morning, but rather the reality of severe financial fragility.
 While the PUC appears to have held inequalities constant, following expiration, these class and gender inequalities are widening quickly.